wp-plugins/atcontent/readme.txt

 = 1.7.0 =

-* Paid and donate types of publications were introduced
+* Paid and donatable publications introduced

 = 1.5.1 =